How much can I borrow?

 The most common currencies that the banks deal with include:

-- Euro from Eurozone countries such as Ireland, France and Germany.
+- Euros from eurozone countries such as Ireland, France and Germany

 As long as you earn a living in Euro, GBP or CHF, Australians in Europe have a good chance of getting approved for an Aussie mortgage.

 The following currencies are also accepted but there may be certain restrictions and conditions such as restricting your borrowing power to 80% of the property value:

 - Russian Ruble (RUB).

 If you’re not living in a Eurozone country or you’re earning in a currency other than all of those mentioned above, you may not be able to qualify for a mortgage in Australia.
 The key, therefore, is to apply with the right lender.